laravel/docs/routing.md

     Route::redirect('/here', '/there', 301);

-You may use the `Route::permanentRedirect` method to return a `301` status code:
+Or, you may use the `Route::permanentRedirect` method to return a `301` status code:

     Route::permanentRedirect('/here', '/there');